C. J. Nitkowski

-Christopher John "C. J." Nitkowski (born March 9, 1973) is a left-handed former professional baseball pitcher and current baseball broadcaster.
+Christopher John "C. J." Nitkowski (born March 9, 1973) is an American left-handed former professional baseball pitcher and current baseball broadcaster.
 A first-round draft choice of the Cincinnati Reds in 1994, he played in the major leagues for the Reds, Detroit Tigers, Houston Astros, New York Mets, Texas Rangers, Atlanta Braves, New York Yankees, and Washington Nationals.
-He has also played in Nippon Professional Baseball for the Fukuoka SoftBank Hawks, and in the KBO League for the SK Wyverns, Doosan Bears, and Nexen Heroes.
-Nitkowski currently works as a broadcaster for the Rangers and SiriusXM's MLB Network Radio.
+He also played in Nippon Professional Baseball for the Fukuoka SoftBank Hawks, and in the KBO League for the SK Wyverns, Doosan Bears, and Nexen Heroes.
+Nitkowski currently works as a broadcaster for the Atlanta Braves and SiriusXM's MLB Network Radio.

 Amateur career

 Nitkowski grew up in Suffern, New York, and attended Don Bosco Preparatory High School in Ramsey, New Jersey, graduating in 1991.
 Not drafted out of high school, he attended Florida Atlantic University for one year before transferring to St. John's University.

 Professional career

 Major League Baseball

 The Cincinnati Reds made Nitkowski the ninth overall pick in the 1994 Major League Baseball draft.
 He made his major-league debut on June 3, 1995, with the Reds.
 The Reds traded Nitkowski, a player to be named later (later selected to be Mark Lewis), and minor-leaguer Dave Tuttle to the Detroit Tigers for David Wells on July 31, 1995.

 After the 1996 season, the Tigers traded Nitkowski with Brad Ausmus, José Lima, Trever Miller, and Daryle Ward to the Houston Astros for Doug Brocail, Brian Hunter, Todd Jones, Orlando Miller, and cash.
 After the 1998 season, the Astros traded Nitkowski with Ausmus back to the Tigers for Paul Bako, Dean Crow, Brian Powell, and minor-leaguers Carlos Villalobos and Mark Persails.
 Late in the 2001 season, the Tigers traded Nitkowski to the New York Mets for a player to be named later, later identified as minor-leaguer Kyle Kessel.

 Nitkowski signed with the Texas Rangers and played for the team in 2002 and 2003.
 He split the 2004 season between the Atlanta Braves and the New York Yankees.
 He pitched for the Washington Nationals in 2005.
 In the 2006 season, he played exclusively in Triple-A with the Pittsburgh Pirates organization.